tarantool/doc/sphinx/book/intro.rst

 Chapter 7 "Connectors" is strictly for users who are connecting from a different language such as C or Perl or Python -- other users will find no immediate need for this chapter.
+Chapter 8 "Modules" shows how to install modules (libraries) and how to create new ones in Lua or C.

 The first two Appendices, A and B, contain reference information about Tarantool's code errors, internal file formats and internal processes (recovery